wKovacs64/pwned/README.md

   pwned sd                      get all subscribed domains for your account pwned search <account|email>  search breaches and pastes for an account (username or email
                                 address)
-  pwned subStatus               get the subscription status of your API key
+  pwned slbe <email>            get all stealer log domains for an email address pwned subStatus               get the subscription status of your API key

 Options: